 Pakistani stocks close lower, rupee weakens

-Overnight rates in the money market rose ending at 9.40 per cent compared to Friday’s close of 9 per cent.
+Overnight rates in the money market rose to 8.50 per cent from Wednesday close of 7.25 percent.